Fluffy Japanese Cotton Cheesecake and a Tokyo Feasting Trip

 - Heat the milk until hot but not boiling.
 Set aside.

 - In stand mixer or large bowl, beat the cream cheese and butter until smooth.
 Beat in the hot milk.
-Beat in the egg yolks on at a time and then beat in the lemon zest, lemon juice, and vanilla extract.
+Beat in the egg yolks and then beat in the lemon zest, lemon juice, and vanilla extract.

 - Sift or whisk together the flour and cornstarch.
-Fold flour mixture into the cream cheese mixture.
+Stir the flour mixture into the cream cheese mixture.

-- Fold in half to the whipped egg whites into the batter.
-Fold the remaining egg whites into the batter.
+- Fold the whipped egg whites into the batter.
 Pour the batter into the prepared cake pan (if your cake pan isn't tall enough, you may have extra batter.
 Don't fill the cake pan more than 85% up to give room for the cake to rise without spilling out of the pan).

-- In a water bath filled with gently boiling water, bake the cheesecake for 1 hour 10 minutes or until set.
+- In a water bath filled with gently boiling water *see head note, bake the cheesecake for 1 hour 10 minutes or until set.
 Allow to cool to room temperature and serve with the berry sauce (directions below).

 Berry Sauce Directions